How to Automatically Link a Cell Color to Another in Excel

 Private Sub Worksheet_SelectionChange(ByVal Target As Range)

-Those lines of code link each cell’s color to each cell.
+These lines link each cell’s color to the color of a corresponding cell.

 End Sub